Culture, Self, and Healing

 Compare offerings and share your lists with others.

-NOTE: Students who have taken In Sickness and In Health in fall quarter are welcome to register for the second quarter of this program.
+NOTE: Students who have taken In Sickness and In Health in fall quarter are welcome to register for the second quarter of this program in Spring 2019.

 In this introductory program, students will explore cultural, social, and psychological approaches to the body and health.
 We will also cultivate foundational skills that are relevant across all careers and fields of study—observation, note-taking, analysis, researching, speaking, and writing—but that may be particularly helpful in social and human services, health care, and education.